Purdue-CS193/homework-0-anthonywesl35/index.md

 # Anthony Wesley's First CS193 Homework

-## My Favorite things about CS193:
+# My Favorite things about CS193:
 - It is taught by older students
 - It is designed to help us students
 - Hands on work

-- Bulleted
-- List

-1. Numbered
-2. List

 **Bold** and _Italic_ and `Code` text